AmberAardvark/AmberAardvark.net/src/content/products/en/item-b203.md

 ---
-title: "SF-BN B203"
-description: "Tap Bolts and Nuts Set"
+title: "Power BI Audit Tool"
+description: "Governance & Monitoring"
 main:
   id: 3
   content: |
-    Meet the SF-BN B203 – your reliable companion for professional-grade fastening.
-This comprehensive box set comes with a versatile selection of tap bolts and nuts, meticulously crafted to provide the strongest hold for your construction and assembly projects.
+    Gain complete visibility into your Power BI tenant with our Audit Tool.
+It extracts, processes, and visualizes audit logs to help you understand usage patterns, identify inactive reports, and ensure compliance with data governance policies.
   imgCard: "@/images/product-image-3.avif"
   imgMain: "@/images/product-image-main-3.avif"
-  imgAlt: "Mockup boxes of a tap bolts and nuts set"
+  imgAlt: "Power BI Audit Dashboard"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"
     title: "Description"
   - id: "tabs-with-card-item-2"
     dataTab: "#tabs-with-card-2"
-    title: "Specifications"
+    title: "Features"
   - id: "tabs-with-card-item-3"
     dataTab: "#tabs-with-card-3"
-    title: "Blueprints"
+    title: "Screenshots"
 longDescription:
-  title: "Strength Meets Precision"
+  title: "Take Control of Your Power BI Estate"
   subTitle: |
-    The SF-BN B203 Tap Bolts and Nuts Set offers robust durability and precision for construction professionals, ensuring reliable performance in every application, from house framing to machinery assembly.
+    As Power BI adoption grows, so does the challenge of managing it.
+Our Audit Tool provides the insights you need to optimize licensing, improve performance, and secure your data.
   btnTitle: "Contact sales to learn more"
   btnURL: "#"
 descriptionList:
-  - title: "Corrosion Resistance"
+  - title: "Usage Analytics"
-    subTitle: "Zinc coating not only provides a polished look but also shields against corrosion, ensuring longevity."
+    subTitle: "Track who is viewing which reports and when, to identify high-value content and training needs."
-  - title: "Improved Safety"
+  - title: "Security Auditing"
-    subTitle: "A secure fitting translates to safer structures with reduced risk of component failure."
+    subTitle: "Monitor sharing activities, export events, and gateway changes to detect potential security risks."
-  - title: "Convenience"
+  - title: "License Optimization"
-    subTitle: "This all-in-one set means you have the right size on hand, cutting down on project delays and additional trips to the hardware store."
+    subTitle: "Identify unused Pro/Premium licenses and reallocate them to save costs."
 specificationsLeft:
-  - title: "Material Composition"
+  - title: "Data Source"
-    subTitle: "Manufactured from high-grade steel, delivering strength and reliability for demanding applications."
+    subTitle: "Connects directly to Office 365 Unified Audit Log and Power BI Activity Log."
-  - title: "Surface Finish"
+  - title: "Deployment"
-    subTitle: "Protected with a zinc coating to offer enhanced corrosion resistance and longevity."
+    subTitle: "Available as a Power BI App or a custom solution deployed to your Azure tenant."
-  - title: "Quantity Per Set"
+  - title: "History"
-    subTitle: "The set includes a balanced selection of 25 tap bolts and 25 matching nuts."
+    subTitle: "Retain audit history indefinitely, overcoming the 30-day or 90-day limits of the default logs."
-  - title: "Size Assortment"
+  - title: "Alerts"
-    subTitle: "Features a comprehensive range of sizes to cater to various project requirements, ensuring compatibility and versatility."
+    subTitle: "Configure email alerts for specific events like mass exports or permission changes."
 specificationsRight:
-  - title: "Thread Details"
+  - title: "Report Catalog"
-    subTitle: "Engineered with precision-cut threads for a secure fit and easy installation."
+    subTitle: "Automatically generate a catalog of all workspaces, datasets, and reports."
-  - title: "Mechanical Properties"
+  - title: "Performance Metrics"
-    subTitle: "Each bolt and nut is designed to meet specific load rating or strength grades, suitable for structural applications."
+    subTitle: "Analyze dataset refresh times and failure rates to improve reliability."
-  - title: "Standards and Certifications"
+  - title: "Compliance"
-    subTitle: "Complies with relevant industry standards and certifications, ensuring consistent quality and safety."
+    subTitle: "Supports GDPR and internal audit requirements with detailed activity tracking."
-  - title: "Suitable Applications"
+  - title: "Customization"
+    subTitle: "Fully customizable Power BI report to meet your specific governance needs."
     subTitle: "Ideal for a wide array of uses, from construction environments to mechanical assemblies that demand strong and secure joints."
 blueprints:
   first: "@/images/blueprint-1.avif"